ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/sequence-diagram-view.md

 ### Functions

 Graphical representations of functions are based on sequence diagrams.
-Each function has a lifeline with a start and end and this lifeline represents the flow of the function logic.
+Each function has a lifeline with a start and end, and this lifeline represents the flow of the function logic.

 **Source code**

 ```ballerina
 import ballerina/io;
 import ballerina/random;

 public function main() {
     io:println("Hello, World!");